krainboltgreene/lack/README.md

 * ... and many others.

-All these components use the same interface, which is described in detail in the Rack specification.
+All these components use the same interface, which is described in detail in the Lack specification.
 These optional components can be used in any way you wish.